top of page

 What is Betrayal Trauma?

-Men who come to us for help with compulsive sexual behaviours such as a sex or porn addiction, or for infidelity, lying, or secret-keeping often report having a partner who has experienced significant betrayal trauma as a result of their actions and choice.
+Men who come to us for help with compulsive sexual behaviours such as a sex or porn addiction, or for infidelity, lying, or secret-keeping often share that their partner has experienced significant betrayal trauma as a result of their actions and choice.
 So what is betrayal trauma?

 Betrayal Trauma occurs when trust in someone or something has been broken